codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 .. note::
-    Coach is powered by Anthropic's Claude model.
+    Virtual Coach is powered by Anthropic's Claude model.
 No student's personally identifiable information (PII) is stored by Anthropic, ensuring student privacy protection.

 In the assignment settings, there are three settings you can toggle to enable the following features: **Summarize Prompt**, **Error Augmentation**, and **Next Steps Hint**.